 There is a five-stage admissions procedure for international applicants:

 If you would like your child to be considered for a place, please apply to us through one of our registered agents who know our School well and can guide you through the boarding admissions process.
 This will involve completing an Application Form and paying the boarding registration fee (£200).
-In addition to this, the agent will supply us with other information about your child, including a school report and a report based on an interview of your child conducted by the agent.
+In addition to this, the agent will supply us with other information about your child, including a school report, passport copy and a report based on an interview of your child conducted by the agent.

 3. Entrance Exams